joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/us/100000010533650/portrait-auction-record-klimt-sothebys.html

 **Violence Continues in Nigeria Against Christians and Muslims**\
-`An attack on a church in central Nigeria happened as U.S. officials and celebrities criticized the country for the persecution of Christians.
-But there is no evidence to suggest that widespread violence in the country affects Christians more than any other groups.`\
+`An attack on a church in central Nigeria happened as U.`\
 https://nytimes.com/video/world/africa/100000010533050/nigeria-persecution-trump.html

 **Houston lands 5-star center Arafan Diane: What it means for Cougars**\